HL232/bme590final/README.md

  + `img_processor_web_server` - Python file that sets up our FLASK web server that processes images and requests
  + `processing.py` - Python file that the web server uses to process images.
  + `requirements.txt` - Python packages that need to be installed in the virtual environment to run the project
+ + `react-ui` folder - This contains all the JavsScript files for our front end UI
+ + `helper.py, Image_Processor_Jupyter_Notebook.ipyynb` - These files are used in a "walkthrough" explaining how our webserver works.

 # Supported Formats